tehreemt/ciscolive2022/readme.md

 ## Adding features to the bot:

-Since the focus of this project is "automating" bot deployment, I have added a few basic features to my Webex bot.
+Since the focus of this project is "automating" bot deployment, we have added a few basic features to our Webex bot.

 Use case 1: Using Native Cisco APIs: It can create a room, post a file, display basic information about the participants in a space, delete a message, echo a message etc.

 Use case 2: Post a joke (used icanhazdadjokes API), you can also use any other random API on the Internet, e.g. weather API.

-Use case 3: Integrating with a third-party Cloud Data Loss Prevention tool (Nightfall AI).
+Use case 3: Integrating with a third-party Cloud Data Loss Prevention app (Nightfall AI).
 Nightfall detects sensitive data in SaaS applications.

 The code for programming the bot is in Node JS 14.0.
 These are a few basic features; you can add more features in the "webex_features.js" file located in the "features" folder.

 ## Creating a Custom Skill using Alexa Skills Kit:

 Create a Custom Alexa Skill-Start from Scratch by navigating to https://developer.amazon.com/alexa/console/ask .
-Give your skill a name, I have named it "cisco live".
+Give your skill a name, we have named it "cisco live".
 This name will be used to command Alexa to invoke the custom skill.

 <img src="images/CreateAlexaSkill.jpg">

 We'll also have to mention a few "Intents".
 These intents will define the skill's purpose when it is invoked and fulfill the corresponding intent.
-In my project, I have added an intent named "deployProject" and used three utterances- example, "deploy the bot", "deploy the project" and "project deployment".
+In our project, we have added an intent named "deployment" and used four utterances- example, "deploy the bot", "deploy the project" , "deploy my bot" and "project deployment".
 You can use any other phrase of your choice which you prefer to use.
+Any of these utterances will trigger the bot deployment workflow.

 <img src="images/AlexaIntent.jpg">